Community Based Initiatives

 The United States Attorney's Office is involved in various community-based initiatives.
 Our primary initiatives are briefly described below (with links to separate pages for more detailed information).
 Each page also contains links to the relevant service and information components of the United States Department of Justice in Washington, D.C.
 (Main Justice).
 Contact: J.D.
-Smith (Law Enforcement Community Coordinator); Marcus A. Christian (Executive Assistant United States Attorney).
+Smith (Law Enforcement Community Coordinator); George M. Karavetsos (Executive Assistant United States Attorney).

 Project Safe Neighborhoods

 Project Safe Neighborhoods (PSN) began in 2002 as an outgrowth of the former Weed and Seed initiative.
 The focus of PSN is to bring together law enforcement and prevention and intervention resources to effect reductions in firearms crimes and gang related violence.
 PSN is also focused on preventing juvenile crime and facilitating successful ex-offender reentry.Learn more

 In 2003, President Bush's State of the Union Address identified the challenge of ex-offender reentry.
 At that time, it was estimated that close to 600,000 persons would be released each year from state and federal prisons for return to our communities.
 The challenge was, and is, to afford them successful avenues for reentry that will protect our communities from the consequences of their return to a life of crime.
 Learn more